Lady, Be Good (musical): Film versions

 Two films under this title were produced: a 1928 silent film and a 1941 film.
 The former film is now considered a lost film.
 The latter film, starring Eleanor Powell, uses only the title number, "Oh, Lady Be Good!," and "Fascinating Rhythm" from the musical.

 Legacy

 The show title was used on an American B-24D Liberator bomber that flew for the United States Army Air Forces during World War II out of North Africa.
-Lady Be Good (aircraft) disappeared on an April 4, 1943, during a raid on Naples, Italy.
+Lady Be Good disappeared on an April 4, 1943, during a raid on Naples, Italy.
 It was found virtually intact in the Libyan desert in 1958.